baumgach/tue-slurm-helloworld/examples/interactive_session.md

 ## Access the SLURM headnode

-To get started, we ssh to the slurm headnode (this assumes you have deployed your keys before, see main tutorial).
+To get started, we ssh to the slurm headnode.

 ````
 > ssh -A <slurm-username>@134.2.168.52